MikhailSorokin/Assignment-3-Mikhail-Sorokin-and-Ruoyu-Lei/README.md

 }
 ```

 This section is used in Warps, and all of the other methods below.
-Thus, they will be discussed further there.
+Thus, their uses will be discussed further there.

 # Warps

-Inflate was implemented using [insert here]
+Inflate was implemented using the average length of edges and the normals to move each vertex
+up by that amount.
 Inflate BEFORE:
 ![foo](img_before/inflate.jpg)